 Matos graduated from London’s Architectural Association and subsequently founded and directed the AA satellite school Beton Machine from 2014-2017.
-The programme took place in Edward James’ surrealist garden in Las Pozas, Xilitla S.P. and served as a platform to research the empirical casting techniques as well as drawing connections of the site to the layered history of monumental sculpture in Mexico.
+The programme took place in Edward James’ surrealist garden in Las Pozas, Xilitla SLP and served as a platform to research empirical casting techniques as well as drawing connections of the site to the layered history of monumental sculpture in Mexico.
 Matos, together with Lucas Cantú, formed Tezontle in 2016, a collaborative project that produces research-lead work based on an array of aesthetic and historical references.
 Using intensive material experimentation, they have constructed a distinct imagery that evokes a bucolic utopia, at once modernist, pre-Hispanic and primitive.

 His works as part of Tezontle have been exhibited in solo and group exhibitions in places such as Friedman Benda in New York, Museo MARCO in Monterrey, LIGA in Mexico City, Museo Tamayo in Mexico City, and PEANA.
 Public works include ‘Tenaza’ a monumental sculpture commissioned by the XIII Havana Biennial in Havana and ‘Terma El Papelillo’ a sculptural sauna located on the coast of Oaxaca.
 Tezontle has participated in different residencies including Casa Wabi, Centro Experimental Chullima Wilfredo Prieto Studio in Havana and ‘Tu casa es mi casa’ at the Richard Neutra VDL House in Los Angeles, amongst others.